 I have never claimed to have the spiritual gift of evangelism.
-The reason is not because I want to hide behind this as an excuse for not evangelizing.
+The reason is not that I want to hide behind this as an excuse for not evangelizing.
 It is because there are no texts that identify evangelism as a spiritual gift (see).

 Do a concordance study.
 Be sure to look at the original language (see).
 Neglecting to view the original language usage of terms in Scripture has caused great confusion in the church down through the centuries.
-God has now given the Body of Christ tools to overcome the confusion and to correct the errors that have and still are being taught.
+God has now given the Body of Christ tools to overcome the confusion and to correct the errors that have been and still are being taught.

 The truth is, every believer has, not the gift of evangelism, but the obligation to evangelize.
 But what does it mean to evangelize?